AlexsLemonade/refinebio-processor-documentation/salmon.md

 test steps:
 - calls `prepere_job`
+    - creates all prerequisites for the salmon pipeline to be run including:
+        - ProcessorJob
+        - Sample
+        - OriginalFiles
+        - OrganismIndex
 - creates copies for all original files since they will be cleaned up when the job fails
 - edits the sample created in `prepare_job` to have a `source_database` of GEO
 - calls `salmon.salmon()` on the base job to run the entire pipeline